Synthesized-Infinity/Whatsapp-Botto-Xre/Self-Hosting.md

 Follow the instructions [here](https://docs.mongodb.com/manual/installation/) to install MongoDB in your system

 `EIF` is the main endpoind of the [Express-is-fun APIs](https://express-is-fun.herokuapp.com/api). \
 If you want the chatbot functionality add this url there: `https://express-is-fun.herokuapp.com`.
-Leave it empty if you don't want the chatbor functionality
+Leave it empty if you don't want the chatbot functionality

-Now you can edit the `config.json` accoring to your needs
+Now you can edit the `config.json` according to your needs

 ```JSON
 {